€29*

 If you like walking, you can even take advantage of the station's central location to start your visit of Paris on foot.

-Due to announced strike, fewer trains are operating on the Belgian rail network from Sunday 25 January (10 pm - CET) to Friday 30 January 2026 included.
+Due to announced strike, fewer trains are operating on the Belgian rail network from Sunday 8 March (10 pm - CET) to Friday 11 March 2026 included.

 Please take this alternative train service into account if you need to take a domestic connection in Belgium before or after an international train journey, or if you need to take our regional trains just across the border (Roosendaal, Maastricht, Aachen, Luxembourg, Lille or Maubeuge).

-About international trains:
+More details about international trains:

 Eurostar:

-Eurostar trains operate normally.
-Check Eurostar's timetables.
+Most Eurostar trains operate normally.
+Please check Eurostar's timetables.

 EuroCity (Brussels-Rotterdam)

-From Monday 26 to Friday 30 January, 12 trains out of 16 will operate in each direction.
-The following trains are cancelled:
+From Monday 9 to Wednesday 11 March, 12 trains out of 16 will operate in each direction.

-From Monday 26 to Friday 30 January, 8 trains out of 16 circulent will operate from Belgium to the Netherlands (most of them will terminate in Rotterdam, however).
-9 trains out of 16 will operate from the Netherlands to Belgium (most of them departing from Rotterdam).
-The following trains are cancelled:
+From Monday 9 to Wednesday 11 March, 8 trains out of 16 circulent will operate from Belgium to the Netherlands and 9 trains out of 16 will operate from the Netherlands to Belgium.

 Besides, Eurocity Direct 9512 (departing from Amsterdam Zuid 06:03) will terminate in Antwerpen-Centraal instead of Brussels.

-Validity of tickets for EuroCity and Eurocity Direct:
+Validity of tickets for EuroCity & Eurocity Direct:

 Nightjet